texastony/aws-encryption-sdk-java/README.md

 [Security issue notifications](./CONTRIBUTING.md#security-issue-notifications)

-See [Support Policy](./SUPPORT_POLICY.rst) for for details on the current support status of all major versions of this library.
+See [Support Policy](./SUPPORT_POLICY.rst) for details on the current support status of all major versions of this library.

 ## Getting Started